It’s not hyperbole to say that finding the perfect coffee maker is key to the…

 But what if you sometimes want a cup or two and other times serve guests?
 If you try to make a couple cups in a large drip brewer, you’ll likely end up with weak coffee.
 There’s nothing you can do to fix that.
 Luckily, there’s an option to make a small batch.
 It will automatically adjust settings to be able to brew a full-flavored cup or two.
 It usually does this by allowing the grounds to steep before releasing into the carafe.
 Some brewers even provide a different filter for when you are brewing a small or large batch.

-If time in the morning is limited or you just can’t think straight before your morning coffee, then look for a drip brewer that is programable.
+If time in the morning is limited or you just can’t think straight before your morning coffee, then look for a drip coffee brewer that is programable.
 You can set this type of machine up the night before and wake to the aroma of brewing coffee.
+Yes, convenience is key when it comes to the best drip coffee makers on market.

-Most coffee makers come with either a glass carafe and warmer plate or with a thermal carafe.
-Deciding between them is more of a personal preference.
+Most coffee makers come with either a glass carafe and warmer / hot plate or with a thermal carafe.
+Deciding between a hot plate and the thermal carafe is more of a personal preference.
 Some feel that a thermal carafe won’t keep the coffee as hot as they want it.
-Others don’t like the burnt taste you can get with some machines when you leave the warmer on for hours.
+Others don’t like the burnt taste you can get with some machines when you leave the hot plate on for hours.

 While a glass carafe is usually easier to pour from, thermal carafes have other advantages.
 You can take the carafe anywhere you want.
 This might be ideal for those with a home office.
 You can brew the coffee in the kitchen, then carry the thermal carafe into your office to refuel as necessary.
 You also don’t have to worry about dropping and breaking a thermal carafe.